-Orders of Succession and Delegation of Authority (continued)

-In addition, each order of succession/delegation of authority identifies the rules and procedures designated officials must follow when facing issues of succession to office during continuity events and reference applicable laws and agency directives.
+Orders of Succession and Delegation of Authority (continued) In addition, each order of succession/delegation of authority identifies the rules and procedures designated officials must follow when facing issues of succession to office during continuity events and reference applicable laws and agency directives.
 In the event of a change in leadership status, PSA must notify the successors, as well as internal and external stakeholders.
 In the event the PSA leadership becomes unreachable or incapable of performing their authorized legal duties, roles, and responsibilities, PSA will initiate a notification of the next successor in line.
 PSA training records document the conduct of annual successor/delegation of authority training for all personnel who assume the authority and responsibility of the organization's leadership to include briefing successors to the position of Director/Deputy Director on their responsibilities and duties as a successor.

-Continuity Personnel

-People are critical to the operations of any organization.
+Continuity Personnel People are critical to the operations of any organization.
 Choosing the right people for an organization's staff is vitally important, and this is especially true in a crisis situation.
 Leaders are needed to set priorities and keep focus.
 During a continuity event, emergency employees and other special categories of employees will be activated by the Director of PSA to perform assigned response duties.
 One of these categories is continuity personnel, commonly referred to as the Critical Functions Team (CFT).
-In respect to these continuity personnel, PSA must:

-- Identify and designate those positions and personnel they judge to be critical to organization operations in any given emergency situation as essential personnel. - Identify and document its essential personnel.
-These personnel possess the skill sets necessary to perform essential functions and supporting tasks. - Officially inform all essential personnel of their roles or designations to ensure that essential personnel know and accept their roles and responsibilities. - Ensured continuity personnel participate in their organization's continuity TT&E program, as reflected in training records.
-Training records are maintained by the Office of Operations. - Provided guidance to essential personnel on individual preparedness measures they should take to ensure response to a continuity event.
+In respect to these continuity personnel, PSA must: Identify and designate those positions and personnel they judge to be critical to organization operations in any given emergency situation as essential personnel.
+Identify and document its essential personnel.
+These personnel possess the skill sets necessary to perform essential functions and supporting tasks.
+Officially inform all essential personnel of their roles or designations to ensure that essential personnel know and accept their roles and responsibilities.
+Ensured continuity personnel participate in their organization's continuity TT&E program, as reflected in training records.
+Training records are maintained by the Office of Operations.